1.0 What is Malware?

-4.7 No antivirus scanner: It's highly recommended that you have some form of antivirus on your computer, smartphone/mobile or tablet devices to help clean it from any infections currently on the computer and to help prevent any future infections
+4.7 No antivirus scanner: It's highly that recommended you have some form of antivirus on your computer, smartphone/mobile or tablet devices to help clean it from any infections currently on the computer and to help prevent any future infections

 5.1 Never click on unknown website link or open an attachment sent via email, SMS, Twitter, WhatsApp or other popular text/instant communication applications, especially when the content is related to financial matters.

 5.2 Be a smart surfer when browsing websites that are new to you, be careful of any pop-up window that request for your personal information or prompts you to use certain program.

 5.3 Be very selective of the files or programs that you would like to download, always double-check the genuineness of the website and the source, even if it comes from your friends.

 5.4 Keep your operating system, internet browser, applications and firewall up to date.

 5.5 Install robust anti-virus, anti-spyware and firewall software on your computer and other devices and configure it to update automatically in regular intervals.

 5.6 Run full system scan periodically to remove any new found virus or malware, and you must reset your password and clear all browser caches, history, cookies, before you login to your online banking again.